jlmart88/introduction-to-redux-saga/README.md

 2. `npm start` to run the webpack-dev-server and open the application
     - `npm run start:no-sagas` to run the "no sagas" implementation

+### Running without TypeScript

+If you are unfamiliar with TypeScript, and would like to write plain ES6 to accomplish these tasks, you can do so by setting the `JS_ONLY` environment variable to `'true'` while running the app (e.g., `JS_ONLY=true npm start`).
+The webpack config is set up to turn off the TypeScript type checker when this variable is set, allowing you to write ES6 without worrying about typing errors.
+Depending on your IDE, you may also need to configure it to disable TypeScript inspections.

 ## Tasks

 Each of these tasks can be implemented by only using the files located in `/redux/sagas`.